mraniki/tt/docs/01_start.rst

 Exchange Credentials
 ====================

+Get your DEX or CEX credentials:
-- DEX wallet address and private key: :doc:`plugins/dex`
+- DEX wallet address and private key: :doc:`talky:plugins/dex`
-- CEX API Keys: :doc:`plugins/cex`
+- CEX API Keys: :doc:`talky:plugins/cex`

 Setup your config
 =================

 Create your config file settings.toml or use env variables.
 Refer to  :doc:`talky:02_config` for details.